Linuxfabrik/monitoring-plugins/check-plugins/by-winrm/README.md

 Return code != 0?

-* Depending on the given `--severity-timeout`, returns OK, WARN, CRIT or UNKNOWN (default) if SSH can't connect.
+* Depending on the given `--severity-timeout`, returns OK, WARN, CRIT or UNKNOWN (default) if WinRM can't connect (no command output but error present).
 * Depending on the given `--severity-retc`, returns OK, WARN (default), CRIT or UNKNOWN if there is a return code != 0.